 - First, you will have "Pre-topic" assignments.
 Read the assigned text book sections first to become familiar with the material.
 Then answer 5 questions pertaining to that material.
-This gets you familiar with the material so that you are prepared for discussion. - Due dates are given in Mastering Biology. - Second, you will have "During- topic" assignments that review and extend your knowledge.
+This gets you familiar with the material so that you are prepared for discussion. - Second, you will have "During- topic" assignments that review and extend your knowledge.
 You will practice applying what you learn to these homework problems.
-This helps to prepare you for exams. - Due dates are given in Mastering Biology.
+This helps to prepare you for exams.